Before proceeding, please ensure you have met all requirements

 |

-You can customise UI components in the Drop-In View Controller or ACS interface (3-D Secure).
+You can customise UI components in the Drop-In View Controller to fit your business branding.

 Click here to open instructions in a new tab.